-In Lesson 2 and 3 we will talk in detail about reviewing current operations.
+In Lesson 2 and 3 we will talk in detail about reviewing current ways you do things.
 This is always a big eye opener for folks, usually in a good way.

-There are some things in writing that are limited when funds are limited but there are many, many things that can be accomplished before you ever get published or if you are published you can continue to improve your ability and business savvy for little to no cost.
-One of the most common things I see with pre-pubbed or new authors is they get focused on social media (without a specific plan) and "writing books" (also without a specific plan).
+There are some things in writing that are limited when funds are limited but there are many, many things that can be accomplished before you ever get published or if you are published, that allow you to continue to improve your ability and business savvy for little to no cost.
+One of the most common things I see with pre-pubbed or new authors is they get focused on "building a platform" on social media (without a specific plan) and "writing books" (also without a specific plan).
+And those folks tend to stay pre-pubbed for a LONG time, far longer than the folks who jump in and actually write often, as planned, and in a habit forming way.

 Instead of floundering around on social media going down rabbit holes, make a plan, do what you need to do and otherwise avoid it.
+Get on and get off.
 I will talk about a social media guide and plan in a later lesson.
 There is a lot to do with the business of writing that can be broken down into ten and fifteen minute tasks, or even five minute tasks that don't require any prior focus to complete.
 When most people write, it takes a bit for them to mentally refocus in order to continue on a story.
 Bottom line, you won't always have that sort of time.
-So instead of beating yourself up over lack of production, keep some lists of business things, marketing things, promotion lists and do little things that are relevant to your writing.
+Some people are already in the habit of sitting down and writing, others still require inspiration (more on that later too).
+So instead of beating yourself up over lack of production when you don't have "time" to "settle down and write", keep some lists of business things, marketing things, promotion lists and do little things that are relevant to your writing.
 Trust me when I say they add up.
+Writing is always better, but business beats nothing every time.
 I will give you a long list of things that fall into these categories in a later lesson.